-Athena specializes in the field of nursing.
-Those who have their LPN license can learn to become a Registered Nurse in just one year.
+Athena offers an excellent program for those who have their LPN license to learn to become a Registered Nurse, and in just one year.
 This career is in very high demand and provides very lucrative compensation.
 We have included some of the most common questions about our program.

 What is an RN?

 Registered Nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions, and provide advice and emotional support to patients and their family members.

 Where do Registered Nurses work?

 Persons interested in attending the LPN to RN Program must meet the following criteria for admittance:

 - Complete an online application for admission.

 - Attend an informational meeting with an admissions representative.